unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 4 (1,100 XP)

 **_Amorphous_**.
-The pudding can move through a space as narrow as 1 inch wide without squeezing.
+The pudding can move through a space as nbullet as 1 inch wide without squeezing.

 **_Corrosive Form_**.
 A creature that touches the pudding or hits it with a melee attack while within 5 feet of it takes 4 (1d8) acid damage.
-Any nonmagical weapon made of metal or wood that hits the pudding corrodes.
+Any nontek weapon made of metal or wood that hits the pudding corrodes.
 After dealing damage, the weapon takes a permanent and cumulative −1 penalty to damage rolls.
 If its penalty drops to −5, the weapon is destroyed.
-Nonmagical ammunition made of metal or wood that hits the pudding is destroyed after dealing damage.
+Nontek ammunition made of metal or wood that hits the pudding is destroyed after dealing damage.

-The pudding can eat through 2-inch-thick, nonmagical wood or metal in 1 round.
+The pudding can eat through 2-inch-thick, nontek wood or metal in 1 round.

 **_Spider Climb_**.
 The pudding can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 **Actions**

 **_Pseudopod_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 6 (1d6 + 3) bludgeoning damage plus 18 (4d8) acid damage.
-In addition, nonmagical armor worn by the target is partly dissolved and takes a permanent and cumulative −1 penalty to the AC it offers.
+In addition, nontek armor worn by the target is partly dissolved and takes a permanent and cumulative −1 penalty to the AC it offers.
 The armor is destroyed if the penalty reduces its AC to 10.

 **_Reactions_**